North Korea says it will expel Travis King, the US soldier who crossed into the country in July

 “The relevant organ of the DPRK decided to expel Travis King, a soldier of the U.S. Army who illegally intruded into the territory of the DPRK,” the state news agency said, using the initials of North Korea’s formal name, the Democratic People’s Republic of Korea.

-The White House and the State Department did not have any immediate comment on the report.
+The White House, the State Department and the Pentagon did not have any immediate comment on the report.

 Following weeks of silence, North Korea confirmed in August that it had detained King, 23, and was investigating the circumstances surrounding his border crossing.